kyma-incubator/compass/docs/compass/04-01-installation.md

 ##### In-cluster database

 In-cluster persistence is achieved with the usage of the [Postgres Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql).
-To use this method of persistence save the following yaml code with installation overrides into a file (for example: additionalOryOverrides.yaml)
+To use this method of persistence save the following YAML code with installation overrides into a file (for example: additionalOryOverrides.yaml).
 ```yaml
 global:
   domainName: ${DOMAIN} # Optional, only needed if you use custom domains during Kyma installation.